Livingdead1989/livingdead1989.github.io/_posts/2021-01-15-flash-d1-mini-with-tasmota.md

   How to use Ubuntu 20.10 to flash Tasmota 9.2.0 to a D1 Mini using nothing more than a USB cable.
 ---

-In this walk through I will be using Ubuntu 20.04 to flash the D1 Mini to Tasmota 9.2.0 using a USB cable.
+In this walk through I will be using Ubuntu 20.04 to flash the [Wemos D1 Mini](https://www.wemos.cc/en/latest/d1/d1_mini.html) to Tasmota 9.2.0 using a USB cable.

+*Tasmota is designed to be controlled and communicate via [MQTT](http://mqtt.org/).
+To use it to its fullest potential you need an MQTT broker.*

+## Prerequisites

 Start by ensuring you have python and pip installed